dylanbstorey/DnD/frost-architect-campaign/modules/05-the-dwarven-fortress/module.md

 ### Vision from the Stones
 Once safely away from the fortress, the two Stones activate together:
-- Shows a vision of a hidden temple in an ancient glacier
+- Shows a vision of a glittering city nestled in a mountain valley, steam rising from hot springs
-- Reveals this is the location of the third Stone (the Stone of Harmony)
+- Zooms to a grand manor filled with treasures — and there, in a glass case, the cubic Stone of Power
+- The vision names the place: Crystalvale, and the collector: Lord Vesper Ashcroft
 - Shows the Frost Architect growing stronger as more spheres activate
 - Indicates that the Stones must be gathered quickly before the network is complete